anhthi-boilerplate/react-boilerplate/README.md

 # Setting up a React project using Webpack and Typescript

 This is the step-by-step hands-on to setup a complete React app from scratch with scalable structure and modern utilities.
-We will discover how to combine all pieces of stuff to convert from typescript code to ES5 which can be understood from browser
+We will discover how to combine all pieces of stuff to convert from typescript code to ES5 code which can be understood from browser

-## 🌄 Init Project
+## 🌄 Initialize Project

-Create the project structure and generate the package.json by command
+First of all, let's initialize the project by generating the package.json that helps us to manage me dependencies, devDependencies and scripts.
+We're going to use `-y` to keep some default settings on the package.json file

     npm init -y

+## 🌄 Install and setup Typescript

+The idea of this article is to create a large-scale project from scratch so it's really a big shortcoming if we don't have Typescript.
+Let's install Typescript and generate the tsconfig.json to manage Typescript settings

+    npm i typescript -D
+    npx tsc --init

-## 🌄 React
+## 🌄 Install React and React DOM

-Install dependencies
+We intend to create a React application so that's why we can't live with react and react-dom packages.
+The React package contains all necessary utilities to define a React component while React DOM package serves as the entry point to the DOM and server renderers for React

     npm i react react-dom

+We also need the declaration types for react and react-dom by running the command below

     npm i @types/react @types/react-dom -D

-## 🌄 Typescript

-Install dependencies

-    npm i typescript -D

-Generate tsconfig.json

-    npx tsc --init

 ## 🌄 Babel

-Install dependencies
+Browsers have no idea about JSX code while we're writing the JSX code so one of the keys setup we need to achieve is Babel installing.
+Babel and it's ecosystem will be responsible for transforming the JSX to the Vanilla JS.
+We will get deeper into each package after installing the below commands

     npm i @babel/core @babel/preset-env @babel/preset-react @babel/preset-typescript @babel/plugin-transform-runtime babel-loader -D
     npm i @babel/runtime

-We also need the .babelrc for babel configuration at the root dir
+We also need the `.babelrc.json` for babel configuration at the root dir

     {
       "presets": [